3 Empire and Jim Crow

 W.E.B.
 Du Bios in 1911.

 William Edward Burghardt Du Bois was born in western Massachusetts in 1868, the child of free black parents.
 He had his first experience of the South when he went to Fisk University in Nashville Tennessee.
-Du Bois’ time in the South in 1880s left a distinct impression that would lead him to study what he called the “Negro problem,” the systemic racial and economic discrimination that Du Bois predicted would be the problem of the twentieth century.
-After Fisk, Du Bois attended Harvard, crossed the Atlantic for graduate work in Germany, and returning to Harvard in 1895, became the first black American to receive a PhD there.
+Du Bois’ time in the South left a distinct impression that would lead him to study what he called the “Negro problem,” the racial and economic discrimination that Du Bois predicted would be the problem of the twentieth century.
+After Fisk, Du Bois attended Harvard, crossed the Atlantic to do graduate work in Germany, and returning to Harvard in 1895, became the first black American to receive a PhD there.

 Newspaper clipping of the Lost Cause